offertoro/VideoViewer/part2/README.md

 We need to build a mysql db to hold all data.
-In this project we would like to segregate the data itslef into different tiers of availability.
+We would like to segregate the data itslef into different tiers of availability:

-Availability Levels:
 * Tier 1 - Highest availability as this data is accessed very frequently.
 Data is best to be managed directly on RAM.
 * Tier 2 - Medium availability.
 This data is not accessed all the time but still needs to be available for fast access.
 Best managed on SSD.
 * Tier 3 - Low availability.
 This data is accessed by an internal analyst. sometimes.
 Best managed on magnetic disks.